 To substantiate these findings, an in vivo mouse model of bleeding was used.
-Previous reports have proposed that mouse platelets may lack PafR[27], however by Western blotting, we identified a c.
-48 kDa band in mouse platelets that comigrates with PafR on human platelets (Fig. S3A).
-Similarly, Paf was a weak agonist, compared to collagen, for mouse and human platelet activation (Fig. S3B) and LTA inhibited platelet activation by collagen in mouse platelets (Fig. S3C).
-The effect of LTA on maintenance of haemostasis was measured by a tail bleed assay.
+Previous reports have proposed that mouse platelets may lack PafR [27]; however, by Western blotting, we identified a c.
+48 kDa band in mouse platelets that comigrates with PafR on human platelets (Supplementary Figure 3A).
+Similarly, Paf was a weak agonist, compared to collagen, for mouse and human platelet activation (Supplementary Figure 3B) and LTA inhibited platelet activation by collagen in mouse platelets (Supplementary Figure 3C).
+The effect of LTA on maintenance of hemostasis was measured by a tail bleed assay.
 Infusion of S. aureus LTA into rodents does not induce shock or affect blood pressure [28].
-The mean bleeding time of vehicle treated (PBS) mice was 340 s following tail biopsy (Fig. 7).
-In LTA treated mice mean time to cessation of bleeding increased significantly (P<0.01), more than doubling to 690 s.
+The mean bleeding time of vehicle-treated (PBS) mice was 340 seconds following tail biopsy (Figure 7).
+In LTA-treated mice mean time to cessation of bleeding increased significantly (P < .01), more than doubling to 690 seconds.

-LTA has multiple roles on many different host cell types and we cannot rule out an additional role for the endothelium in the tail bleeding experiments, but by measuring thrombus formation in the absence of endothelial cells, we have confirmed a role for LTA alteration of platelet function in thrombus formation.
-Taken together these data demonstrate that LTA has a role in the inhibition of thrombosis and haemostasis.
+LTA has multiple roles on many different host cell types, and we cannot rule out an additional role for the endothelium in the tail bleeding experiments.
+But by measuring thrombus formation in the absence of endothelial cells, we have confirmed a role for LTA alteration of platelet function in thrombus formation.
+Taken together, these data demonstrate that LTA has a role in the inhibition of thrombosis and hemostasis.